Mazagran (drink): Preparation and varieties

 Mazagran is prepared with strong, hot coffee that is poured over ice, and it is typically served in a narrow, tall glass.
 It has also been described as "coffee taken with water instead of milk", in which coffee is served in a tall glass along with a separate container of water to mix in with the coffee.

 The beverage has also been described as sweetened "Portuguese iced coffee" that is prepared with strong coffee or espresso served over ice with lemon.
 Sometimes rum is added to Portuguese versions of the drink, and it may be sweetened with sugar syrup.

 In Austria, mazagran coffee is served with an ice cube and prepared with rum.
 The beverage is typically downed "in one gulp".

 In Catalonia and Valencia, it is made with coffee added to ice, and a lemon peel.
-It is called "Café del temps" (Cat.), "café del tiempo" (Spa.), or "weather's coffe".
+It is called "Café del temps" (Cat.), "café del tiempo" (Spa.), or "weather's coffee".